kengibson1111/go-stdlib/README.md

 * newencoder - this streams a string to a base64 value.

+## encoding/binary

+* binaryread - shows how to read binary bytes into a float64.
+That was just for the sample.
+  Binary encoding can be used for any type.

+* binarywrite - shows how to write a float64 into binary bytes.
+Reverse of the previous sample.

+* binarywritemulti - like the previous example, but shows how to mix various types in a single write stream.
+Printing out the binary bytes actually is a legible string in the sample.

 ## encoding/gob

 * basic - shows how to use basic functionality.
 In this sample, you have to imagine one type